Hazna-07/silentSOS/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [Chatgpt]

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+- Help with JavaScript logic for SOS trigger

+EmailJS integration and debugging

+Designing calculator UI layout

+Getting browser location using Geolocation API

+README writing & documentation guidance
 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- "How to send SOS email using EmailJS in JavaScript"

+"How to get live location from browser using JavaScript"

+"Create hidden emergency trigger inside calculator app"

+"Fix calculator button layout and styling"

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** [Approximately 20%-30%]

 **Human Contributions:**
-- Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
+- Project idea and concept design

-- UI/UX design decisions
+Calculator UI design decisions

+SOS workflow implementation

+Testing and deployment

+Final customization and styling
 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*

 ---

 ## Team Contributions

-- [Name 1]: [Specific contributions - e.g., Frontend development, API integration, etc.]
-- [Name 2]: [Specific contributions - e.g., Backend development, Database design, etc.]
+- [Hazna.S]: [Backend development,SOS trigger logic,Email integration]
+- [Haripriya Harish]: [Frontend development,UI/UX design]
 - [Name 3]: [Specific contributions - e.g., UI/UX design, Testing, Documentation, etc.]

 ---